conraythefirst/pve-clustercron/README.md

 # pve-clustercron
-Simple attempt at creating cluster wide cron jobs
+Simple attempt at creating cluster wide cron jobs in Proxmox VE

+utilizing the Proxmox cluster file system and crond.

 Useful for running UserManager (pveum) syncs and such.